 Admissions

-Students interested in attending Clark State Community College must fill out an official application, which can be accessed online at the school’s website.
-The application may also be ordered by mail by contacting the Clark State Community College Admissions Office.
+Students interested in attending must fill out an official application, which can be accessed online at the school’s website.
+The application may also be ordered by mail by contacting the Admissions Office.
 The school also has a helpful “New Student Checklist” available on the official website, to aid students in ensuring that their applications are complete.
-After filling out and returning the application, students are then encouraged to apply for financial aid by completing a FAFSA and a Clark State Financial Aid office application.
-These are available in paper form from the school’s financial aid office, however, they may also be downloaded in pdf form from the school’s website.
-For students seeking to receive credit for courses taken previously at other academic institutions, Clark State Community College requires you submit an official copy of your college transcript.
+After filling out and returning the application, students are then encouraged to apply for financial aid by completing a FAFSA and a Financial Aid office application.
+These are available in paper form from the school’s financial aid office, however, they may also be downloaded in PDF form from the school’s website.
+For students seeking to receive credit for courses taken previously at other academic institutions, the school requires you submit an official copy of your college transcript.
 This will need to be sent directly from the school to the Admissions Office.
 All students must also complete the school’s official placement testing in the areas of reading, writing, and math.
 Appointments are not required and the tests are available Monday-Thursday from 10 am-7 pm, and Friday from 8:30 am-4 pm.

 Financial Aid